omanoel/stars-traveller/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 The goal of this web application is to simulate a traveller in a space ship, which wants to navigate between stars.
-It's in 3D view, and the stars are extracted for the HYG catalog (among 110 000 stars)
+It's in 3D view, and the stars are extracted from the HYG catalog (among 110 000 stars)

 ## Development / Build